 Despite being dubbed the concrete jungle, New York City has a surprising amount of places to enjoy nature.
 Like most people, my mind immediately goes to Central Park when I think about beautiful parks in NYC.
 With good reason, this park is world-renowned.

 But there are plenty of other green spaces throughout the city that provide a soothing departure to nature.
 From hidden parks to rooftop gardens to waterfront bike paths, you’ll find them tucked into various corners of Manhattan and beyond.

-So if you’re wondering where to enjoy nature in New York City, keep reading for 14 ideas that are sure to inspire you to head outside!Even in the concrete jungle, there's an insane amount of green space where you can enjoy nature.
+So if you’re wondering where to enjoy beautiful nature in New York City, check out this list for 14 places that are sure to inspire you to head outside!Even in the concrete jungle, there's an insane amount of green space where you can enjoy nature.
 Check out 10+ ideas for your next trip to NYC!Click To Tweet

 Thanks to the amazing travel bloggers who collaborated with me to contribute these ideas!
 Many of them are New Yorkers and they share some great insider tips.
 Be sure to check out their blogs at the end of each entry (if no one is listed, it’s written by yours truly).